 The library has designated spaces for both individual quiet study and collaborative work.
 Signs are posted detailing the appropriate sound level expectations for each floor Group study rooms are available on the upper level.
-Students who would like to reserve a group study room may do so using the link "Reserve a Study Room" on Geisel Library's web page.
+Students who would like to reserve a group study room may do so by calling the Circulation Desk or stopping by in person.
 We ask students to be respectful of library visitors at all times; and adhere to the sound level expectations for each study space; mobile phone conversations are permitted in both the lobby entranceway and the library stairwells.

 To protect the library's collections and facilities, light snacks and covered beverages are permitted in the general stacks and common areas of the library.
 Food and beverage of any kind are not permitted in the library's special collections areas.
 Patrons are expected to comply with the library's food policy which is posted on the library's web site.
-The library is a "No Smoking" area, use of any tobacco products or electronic cigarettes is not permitted.
+The library is a "No Smoking" area; use of any tobacco products or electronic cigarettes is not permitted.